What is Sciatica and Why Seniors Are More Affected

 Pro Tip

-Always check with your doctor or physical therapist before beginning any new exercise routine, especially if you’re managing chronic conditions.
+Always check with your doctor or physical therapist before beginning any new sciatica exercises for seniors, especially if you’re managing chronic conditions.

 {Tip}